Whenever you collect change – maybe in a cup by the front door–you likely already know the benefits of spare change savings.

 The philosophy behind spare change savings is “little and often.”
 Every time you spend money, whether it’s on gas, groceries or dining out, an app rounds up that purchase and saves the change for you.

-Some spare change apps put your money into a traditional savings account or a cash management account.
+Some spare change apps put your money into a traditional savings account or a checking and savings account.
 Others invest your money in small portfolios, based on your risk tolerance and financial situation.
 There are also spare change apps that use saved funds to pay off debts that you designate, such as credit cards or student loans.

 The Benefits of Spare Change Savings